These guidelines are intended for use by law enforcement when seeking information from Ring LLC, or its subsidiaries

 Required Legal Process

-Ring will not release user information to law enforcement except in response to a valid and binding requests for information from law enforcement agencies such as search warrants, subpoenas and court orders) unless we're required to comply and it is properly served on us.
+Ring does not disclose user information in response to government demands (i.e., legally valid and binding requests for information from law enforcement agencies such as search warrants, subpoenas and court orders) unless we're required to comply and it is properly served on us.
 Ring objects to legal requests it determines to be overbroad or inappropriate.
 For example, Ring would object to a subpoena requesting a list of all Ring device locations in a city.
 Ring rejects requests that do not provide sufficient information to locate responsive records.

 Ring distinguishes between content and non-content information.
-We may produce non-content information in response to a valid subpoena, search warrant, or other court order.
-Content information will only be disclosed in response to a valid search warrant or with the consent of the account owner.
-Requests and questions should be sent to firstname.lastname@example.org.
+We do not produce content information in response to subpoenas.
+We may produce non-content and content information in response to valid and binding search warrants.
+Requests and questions should be sent through the Amazon Law Enforcement Tracker.

 “Non-content” means user information such as name, address, email address, billing information, date of account creation, and certain purchase history and service usage information.